OpenRefine/openrefine.org/blog/2023-07-13-reproducibility-designer.md

 - limitations of the Undo/Redo functionality, such as the lack of ability to undo an operation in the middle of the history list ([#183](https://github.com/OpenRefine/OpenRefine/issues/183)) or unintentional loss of work after using the undo feature and applying a new operation ([#369](https://github.com/OpenRefine/OpenRefine/issues/369), [#3184](https://github.com/OpenRefine/OpenRefine/issues/3184))
 - the difficulty in reusing and sharing OpenRefine workflows, due to the lack of error handling when applying series of operations and the difficulty to adapt a workflow to a new project (for instance, with different column names)
-- the lack of support for running OpenRefine workflows as part of larger pipelines, without using the web UI interactively.
-This covers for instance the lack of import metadata in the JSON export of the history
+- the lack of support for running OpenRefine workflows as a part of larger pipelines, without using the web UI interactively.
+This covers, for instance, the lack of import metadata in the JSON export of the history
   ([#460](https://github.com/OpenRefine/OpenRefine/issues/460)).

 See the corresponding [GitHub project](https://github.com/orgs/OpenRefine/projects/6) for more issues in the scope of this project.